Income tax planning

 Tax efficient investing

-For most people, an RRSP or RRIF is the most tax efficient way to invest.
-But when Tax Free Savings Accounts (TFSAs) were introduced in 2009, the available ways to invest tax efficiently got more complex.
+For most people, an RRSP, RRIF or Tax Free Savings Account (TFSA) is the most tax efficient way to invest.
 We can help your choose a strategy and a mix of investments that matches your personal situation and your goals.

 Tax planning and retirement

-Pension income splitting is one tax-smart way for your family to share retirement savings.
-It’s a way to equalize family income during retirement if you have eligible income.
+Pension income splitting is one way for your family to share retirement savings.
 By keeping both incomes nearly equal, or in the same tax bracket, you and your spouse will minimize your total tax bill.

 We can help you choose income strategies that save tax and match your personal situation.